 Therefore, we need to be there to provide vital aid for people who have no one else to turn to: medicine, food and clean water.

 This winter, millions of vulnerable people in Yemen, including needy children, are struggling to stay warm.
-SABA Relief is launching a winter appeal to raise money to help provide the needy with food, blankets and coats in Yemen.
+Saba Relief is launching a winter appeal to raise fund to help provide the needy with food, water, mattress, blanket, coats, hat, scarf and gloves in Yemen.
 Please help us to reach those who are struggling in the cold this winter, by donating to our Yemen winter appeal for family winter packs today.

-With your support, we can help vulnerable people who have no one else to turn too.
-It only costs £25 to provide a warm winter blanket and coat.
+With your support, we can help vulnerable people who have no one else to turn to.

 What we will do during this campaign:

-- Provide the needy families with food in Yemen
+- Provide the needy with food in Yemen

-- Provide the children with coats and blankets to keep them warm
+- Provide the needy with coats and blankets to keep them warm

 Winter in Yemen: